samitha9125/eslint-plugin-props-validator/README.md

 ```
 3. Using `ignoreESLintPropValidation` prop

-In this example, as you can see, `CustomComponent` must have a `customProp` property.
+In this example, as you can see, `AnyComponent` must have a `anyProp` property.
 But, we can ignore the ESLint prop validation by using the ignoreESLintPropValidation prop.

 ```yaml
 { 'rules': { 'props-checker/validator': ['error', { props: [{ propName: 'anyProp', components: [ 'AnyComponent'] }] }] } }